AdobeDocs/experience-manager-65.en/help/assets/aem-assets-adobe-stock.md

 ## Known limitations {#known-limitations}

 * **Functionality to restrict users from licensing is not working properly**: All users having `read` permissions to the stock configuration are allowed to search and license the [!DNL Adobe Stock] assets.

+* **To access [!DNL Adobe Stock] assets, non-admin users have to perform an additional step**: The **[!UICONTROL User Preferences]** panel shows the Adobe Stock configuration enabled but it does not work for a non-admin user.
+The user has to click on the **[!UICONTROL Accept]** button to activate the configuration.
+If the user does not perform this step, the system reflects an error message on accessing **[!UICONTROL Assets]**.

 * **Editorial image warning is not displayed**: When licensing an image, users cannot check if an image is Editorial Use Only.
 To prevent possible misuse, the administrators can turn off the access to editorial assets from the Admin Console.